jacksonrodri/vote_abroad/content/en/pages/privacy.md

 Like any other voter in the U.S., once you mail in your voter registration application form to your local or state election officials, it becomes a matter of public record and is available for inspection and use by legitimate candidates for public office and their campaign organizations as well as by others who satisfy the requirements of the State law governing its use.

-Any information that you provide will be collected and maintained directly on servers located in the xx and operated by Democrats Abroad.
+Any information that you provide will be collected and maintained directly on servers located in the United States and operated by Democrats Abroad.
 If you are located outside the United States, any information you provide will be transferred to the United States.
 Democrats Abroad is committed to maintaining your information with all legally required protections.
 You should know, however, that the general level of protection for personal information in the United States may not be the same as that provided in other countries.

 If you have any questions about our privacy policy, the information we have collected from you online, the practices of this site, or your interaction with this website, send email to: Help@votefromabroad.org or contact us by postal mail at: